Skip to main content

 Half circle icon

-Findings from our national survey identified that specialty harnesses/vests are one of the most prescribed products for transporting children with disabilities, despite the lack of standards and research in this area.
+Findings from our national survey identified that specialty harnesses/vests are one of the most prescribed products for transporting children and young people with disabilities.

 There is a clear need to understand why and how specialty harnesses/vests are used, including their compatibility with different vehicle types, vehicle standards and road laws.

-To address these gaps, MACA is leading a two year Austroads project, in partnership with The George Institute for Global Health, to research and investigate specialty harnesses/vests for both Australia and New Zealand.
+To address these gaps, MACA led a two year Austroads project, in partnership with The George Institute for Global Health, to research and investigate specialty harnesses/vests for both Australia and New Zealand.

 Half circle icon